pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 	`d` _Don’t add this and all remaining parts_
 	`s` _Split the parts info smaller ones (only works if there’s unchanged lines between the changes in the displayed part)_ `e` _Manually edit the parts_

-* Commit all local changes in tracked files

-		git commit -a

 * Commit previously staged changes